Sexuality and Intimacy

 Young breast cancer survivors can feel isolated.

 Because most women with breast cancer are older, it’s easy to feel alone, even among other women who’ve had breast cancer.
-A support group tailored to younger women with any type of cancer may be more helpful than one for women who’ve had breast cancer.
+A support group tailored to younger women with any type of cancer may be more helpful than one for breast cancer survivors of any age.

-Young women need to be able to share their thoughts and feelings with women who are at the same stage of life, and may have similar concerns about fertility and having children.
+Young women need to be able to share their thoughts and feelings with other women who are at the same stage of life and may have similar concerns about fertility and having children, as well as dating and relationships.

 Some websites, such as the Young Survival Coalition, offer chat rooms and e-mail discussion groups for young women who’ve had cancer.

-Living Beyond Breast Cancer offers telephone support from other young women who’ve had cancer (1-888-753-5222) and a series of videos for young women who’ve had breast cancer.
+Living Beyond Breast Cancer offers telephone support from other young women who’ve had cancer (1-888-753-5222) and a series of videos for young breast cancer survivors.

 Learn about unique issues for younger women who’ve had breast cancer.